by Koby Frances, PhD

 The more interesting question may be why certain other experiences generate unusually intense feelings.

-In many cases, strong recurring attractions may reflect emotional, psychological, or fantasy-based rewards that are important to understand.
-Appreciating these factors can sometimes provide additional insight beyond what the attraction alone appears to reveal.
+In many cases, strong recurring attractions may reflect emotional, psychological, fantasy-based, or identity-related rewards that are important to understand.

 A Different Way of Looking at the Question